thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 # AI Chat Template: Cloudflare, Assistant UI, Neon

-A modern, production-ready template for building full-stack React applications using React Router on Cloudflare with Assistant UI and Neon.
+A modern, production-ready template for building full-stack React applications using Next.js on Cloudflare with Assistant UI and Neon.

 ## Getting Started